fluree/docs.flur.ee/src/content/docs/start/installation.md

 #### New Items

-- `fdb/`
+- `data/`
 - `default_private_key.txt`

 #### fdbdata/
-The new `fdbdata` folder contains all of your block data, as well as database indexes.
+The new `data` folder will contain all of your block data, consensus logs, as well as database indexes.
 This folder can be moved or copied to a different FlureeDB instance folder and run from the folder if you choose.
 This is a good option if you want to use a newer FlureeDB version, but to keep all of your previous databases.

 #### default_private_key.txt
 This file contains the default private key for your databases.
 A new (and unique) private key is generated every time you start up a new network, unless you already have a valid private key in `default_private_key.txt`.